Trutch70/Trutch70/README.md

 - Hi, I’m @Trutch70
-- I’m currently mastering symfony and learning React
+- I’m currently skilled at symfony and API platform.
+Learning React
 - Cover Image: Logo of a great band called Death from Above 1979

 <!---